isawnyu/pleiades.datasets/data/gis/README.md

 ## Technical Metadata

-File format: Comma-Separated Values (CSV)
+Coordinate reference system and coordinate representation: WGS-84 signed decimal degrees of Longitude and Latitude File format: Comma-Separated Values (CSV)
 Field delimiter: comma
 Text delimiters: double quotation marks, used only when necessary (e.g., when field contains a comma)